zacharysyoung/Stenway_RSV-Specification/README.md

     EOR
     ```

- 3. An RSV file is 0 or more rows, allowing for an empty file.
+ 3. A file is 0 or more rows, allowing for an empty file.
 For example, one row of three values, followed by an empty row, followed by a row of two values:

     ```
     aaa EOV EOV ccc EOV EOR EOR zzz EOV yyy EOV EOR